×

 Officers claim that when they searched the man they found cocaine that was ready to be sold.
 The man was arrested and charged with carrying a concealed firearm, which officers later found in a nearby trashcan.
 He was also charged with several drug crimes after officers say they found marijuana, cocaine and some prescription medication on the man when they searched him at the jail.
 Among the drug charges he is facing includes introduction of drugs into a correctional facility and possession of a controlled substance.
 He has also been charged with possession of a firearm while committing a felony.

 This man is obviously facing some serious charges.
 However, despite the charges and the alleged evidence against him, he is still innocent until proven guilty.
 Likewise, if you have been arrested and/or charged with any type of crime in Fort Wayne, then you too are innocent until proven otherwise.
 If you are in this situation, then please contact us today at The Bellinger Law Office for skillful criminal defense.
-Click here to contact us online or give us a call as soon as you can at 260-428-2214.
+Contact us online or give us a call as soon as you can at 260-428-2214.

 Compassionate